claytonflesher/stp/README.md

 # Getting Vagrant up and running

 The Vagrant build is designed to allow users on systems not conducive to developing in Rails, namely Microsoft Windows, to participate.
-To that end, there is a Cheffile and a Vagrantfile included in the repository.
+To that end, we've greated a Vagrant box for getting the app up and running.
+If you need to develop in vagrant, get in contact with us to get a copy of the box.

 You use vagrant to set up and run a virtual machine, so you'll need to allow for at least 2GB of space.

-The configuration of the Cheffile and Vagrantfile are a variation on the version outlined [here](https://gorails.com/guides/using-vagrant-for-rails-development).

 You'll need to install [Vagrant](http://www.vagrantup.com/downloads.html) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) for whatever operating system you are using.

-You'll also need to install the following Vagrant plugins:

-`vagrant plugin install vagrant-vbguest`
-`vagrant plugin install vagrant-librarian-chef-nochef`
+Once you have the box file, place it in the root directory of your locally cloned stp repo.

 Navigate to the app's root directory and type: